cloudblue/django-cqrs/docs/index.rst

 The pattern, that solves this issue is called `CQRS - Command Query Responsibility Segregation <https://microservices.io/patterns/data/cqrs.html>`_.
 Core idea behind this pattern is that view databases (replicas) are defined for efficient querying and DB joins.
-Applications keep their replicas up to data by subscribing to `Domain events <https://microservices.io/patterns/data/domain-event.html>`_ published by the service that owns the data.
+Applications keep their replicas up to date by subscribing to `Domain events <https://microservices.io/patterns/data/domain-event.html>`_ published by the service that owns the data.
 Data is `eventually consistent <https://en.wikipedia.org/wiki/Eventual_consistency>`_ and that's okay for non-critical business transactions.